Conversation Interface

 Prompt:

-The prompt itself.
-You can refer to the prompt writing style on the Agents page to edit the content.
+i.e., prompt.
+You can refer to the prompt writing style on the Agent page to edit the content.

 Model Settings